ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

 ## Behaviour at ComSSA events

-  * Jason believes that behaviour at the last LAN was discriminatory
+  * A complainant believes that behaviour at the last LAN was discriminatory
-  * Jason views that the vernacular used was inappropriate
+  * Said complainant views that the vernacular used was inappropriate
-  * He feels that ComSSA is not adequately preventing this
+  * Said complainant feels that ComSSA is not adequately preventing this
   * ComSSA has never been discriminatory towards those who would be offended by those words in a serious context
   * The club attendance is diverse enough such that this is not an issue